TomasM30/FEUP-LDTS-FROGGER/README.md

 We have applied the Model-View-Controller (MVC) pattern to address this problem.
 This pattern separates the application's data model, user interface, and control logic into separate classes, allowing for a clear separation of concerns and improved maintainability.

+This can be found on all Model, viewers, controllers elements.

 - The model represents the data and the business logic of the application.
 It holds the state of the application and defines the rules for manipulating and updating that state
 - The view represents the presentation layer of the application.
 It displays the data from the model to the user and allows the user to interact with the application
 - The controller represents the link between the model and the view.
 It receives input from the user and updates the model accordingly, and it also updates the view to reflect the changes in the model